KarenShang/IntroToProg-Python-Mod07-1/README.md

 Then, I modified the read and write functions in the class **FileProcessor** to operate on a binary file instead of a text file.

 1.  **ReadFileDataToList** function now reads from a binary file and is very different from reading from a text file.
-I use **\"with\"**
-    > construct, which automatically closes the file** when the code
-    > reaches the end of the \"with\" block.
-Within the "with" block, an
-    > infinite **"while"** loop is used to read one object (row of the
-    > list table) a time and add the row to the list table until it
-    > reaches the end of the file.
-A **"try-except"** construct is
-    > utilized to capture the "end-of-file" error when that happens and
-    > "breaks" out of the **"while"** loop to stop reading the file.
-The
-    > binary read is done by **pickle.load()** function.
-When the
-    > "end-of-file" exception occurs, it prints a custom error message
-    > and the Python built-in error messages.
-A note about the return
-    > value of the function: because the list table is already passed in
-    > by reference, there is no need to return the list table.
-The
-    > reference to the list table already points to the updated list
-    > table.
+I use **"with"** construct, which automatically closes the file** when the code reaches the end of the **"with"** block.
+Within the "with" block, an infinite **"while"** loop is used to read one object (row of the list table) a time and add the row to the list table until it reaches the end of the file.
+A **"try-except"** construct is utilized to capture the "end-of-file" error when that happens and **"breaks"** out of the **"while"** loop to stop reading the file.
+The binary read is done by **pickle.load()** function.
+When the "end-of-file" exception occurs, it prints a custom error message and the Python built-in error messages.
+A note about the return value of the function: because the list table is already passed in by reference, there is no need to return the list table.
+The reference to the list table already points to the updated list table.
 ```
 @staticmethod
 def ReadFileDataToList(file_name, list_of_rows):